Your Questions Answered: The PBS Dependant Migrant Route

 5) Are any restrictions placed on dependants of PBS migrants?

 Applicants who are granted the right of entry and to remain as the dependant of a PBS migrant will be unable to access public funds (i.e. benefits).
 They will, however, be able to work in the UK, subject to limited restrictions.
-These include not working as a doctor or dentist unless they have a relevant degree from a UK institution, or working as a professional sportsperson or sports coach.
-If the PBS migrant is studying under a Tier 4 Visa, the course must be at degree-level or higher in order for the dependant family member to work in the UK.
+These include not working as a professional sportsperson or sports coach.
+If the PBS migrant is studying under a Tier 4 visa, the course must be at degree-level or higher in order for the dependant family member to work in the UK.

 PBS migrant dependants can study except for in specific subjects listed in appendix 6 of the immigration rules.
 These include a Doctorate or Masters by research in subjects such as pharmacology, toxicology, pharmacy, and Bioengineering, Medical and Biomedical Engineering.
 These areas require approval in the form of an 'Academic Technology Approval Scheme' certificate from the Foreign and Commonwealth Office.